qtxwang/dialog/README.md

 # dialog
 An interactive JAVA shell that runs java functions in a command/response terminal.
-Pure JAVA!
-Support all java and nothing more or less.
+Pure JAVA, support all java functionality and nothing but java.

 # Example: